seek-oss/sku/docs/docs/static-rendering.md

 1. Never throw Suspense boundaries.
 Either don't use React Suspense in the first place, or ensure component don't suspend on the initial render.
 2. Use [`renderToPipeableStream`] in your `renderApp` function.
 You'll need to wait for the stream to end and return all the HTML at once.
-3. **Experimental:** sku provides a `render` function to your `renderApp` function that will perform 2. for you.
+3. **Experimental:** sku provides a `renderToString` function to your `renderApp` function that will perform 2. for you.

-Regardless of how you support it, please consider that [React Suspense] is a new feature for React, it's APIs and use are rapidly evolving, and is partially undocumented (see [Note on Suspense-enabled data sources]).
+Regardless of how you support it, please consider that [React Suspense] is a new feature for React.
+It's APIs and use are rapidly evolving, and is partially undocumented (see [Note on Suspense-enabled data sources]).

 > Suspense-enabled data fetching without the use of an opinionated framework is not yet supported.
 > The requirements for implementing a Suspense-enabled data source are unstable and undocumented.